BalThapa/Recipe-app_React/README.md

 For the completion of this project i have taken a lot of help from our teacher Margit, my friends, old tasks done previously in class along with websites like stackoverflow, w3school, react basics web pages etc.

-# To access the server data.

--npm run server